Phone: (804) 646-5573

 Becoming a Volunteer

 The first step to becoming a volunteer is attending one of our volunteer orientations, which we are open to the public and hosted every Saturday at 11:00AM.
 You will receive a tour of the shelter and learn about our different opportunities and expectations.
-A volunteer orientation and training is required for each of our volunteers.
-The minimum age to volunteer is 16 years.
-A background screening for those 18 years and older must be completed before final approval.
-RACC does not accept volunteers required to complete hours for court-ordered service, community service, or school requirements.
+Please note: RACC does not accept volunteers required to complete hours for court-ordered service, community service, or school requirements.

 RACC's foster program is vital to our lifesaving mission.
 We are always in need of foster homes for our underage kittens and puppies, pregnant/nursing moms and litters, hospice animals, and animals with medical and/or behavioral needs.
 While our available animals are generally adopted faster in the shelter environment, we do occasionally need fosters for healthy dogs and cats.
 RACC provides all supplies for foster homes, including medical care and food.
 RACC fosters are required to transport animals for medical care and routine vaccinations, as well as maintain open communication with shelter staff.